 Part I: Environment Setup

 First, let’s make sure we can run an Android app with Compose support.
-To do so, make sure you have an updated version of Android Studio Arctic Fox (Currently, it’s version 2020.3.1 Patch 1).
+To do so, make sure you have an updated version of Android Studio Arctic Fox (Currently, it’s version 2020.3.1 Patch 1) or a newer distribution.
 This will ensure that you benefit from smart editor features and the compose preview.

 Creating our Project